duy0503/CPSC473/Assignment3/README.md

-Run npm install to install the dependencies. \n
+Run npm install to install the dependencies.

-Run npm start to start server. \n
+Run npm start to start server

 Open browser and type localhost:3000